-On Sunday, May 18, 2014, graduating students may attend the Campus Commencement ceremony, the College of Engineering ceremony, or both.
-With construction scheduled for the State Farm Center (formerly Assembly Hall), the Engineering ceremony will be held in Huff Hall on Sunday, May 18 and will be split into two separate ceremonies.
-There will be one ceremony from 4:30 – 6:15p.m. and a second ceremony from 7:15 – 9:00 p.m.
+The College of Engineering Graduation Convocation ceremony will be held on Sunday, May 17, 2015.
+With construction scheduled for the State Farm Center (formerly Assembly Hall), the Engineering ceremony will be held in Huff Hall and will be split into two separate ceremonies: 4:30 p.m. and 7:15 p.m.

 You must attend the ceremony that includes your department/degree.
 No exceptions will be made.